electron/electron/docs/api/crash-reporter.md

 ### `crashReporter.setUploadToServer(uploadToServer)` _Linux_ _macOS_

-* `uploadToServer` Boolean _macOS_ - Whether reports should be submitted to the server
+* `uploadToServer` Boolean _macOS_ - Whether reports should be submitted to the server.

 This would normally be controlled by user preferences.
 This has no effect if called before `start` is called.